MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Additional section, and all Authority RRs to the Authority section, without altering the response code.

-Upon receiving an SVCB query, recursive resolvers SHOULD start with the standard resolution procedure, and then follow this procedure to construct the full response to the stub resolver:
+Upon receiving a SVCB query, recursive resolvers SHOULD start with the standard resolution procedure, and then follow this procedure to construct the full response to the stub resolver: